Samuel-David-Angus/Deepseek_autoprompter/README.md

     ```

 If Chrome is installed in a custom location, locate the `chrome` or `chrome.exe` file and note its full path.
+If the program fails to run since it cannot find the chrome path then you can input the path manually in chrome_runner.py in the chrome_path at the top of the file.

 ### 3. Install Python Dependencies
 1. Navigate to the project root folder in your terminal.